noClaps/project-euler/notes.md

 ## Problem 10
 The TypeScript code that I came up with seemed to be pretty good, but of course there's a far more optimised way to do it.
 Turns out that optimised way returns the correct value about 10 times faster in C than my original code did in TS.
 In my eyes, that probably means I wrote some decent TS.

+I've gone ahead and replaced all of my C code with the optimised algorithms from the Project Euler overviews.
+I'll be leaving my TypeScript code alone.